Farbod-Mohr/Minesweeper/docs/Implementation_Plans.md

 **Implementation Flow**:

 1. In the `Game` class, implement the `saveScore(string total_time)` function that is called when the user wins a game.
-This function will be called inside of the `calcTime()` function after the total time is calculated.
+This function will be called after the total time is calculated via the `calcTime()` function.
 2. This function should pass the time taken to beat the game along with the current difficulty level (`currentDiff`) to the `HighScoreSaver::addScore(string time, DiffInfo difficulty)` function.
 3. The ``HighScoreSaver::addScore(string time, DiffInfo difficulty)` function must:
     - Check if the new score is better than any of the existing scores in the list for that difficulty.
 This will be done by converting the time string (HH:MM:SS) into total seconds for easier comparison.